Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Live Oak, CA

-Typically, you should have your HVAC system inspected twice a year.
-After an inspection, your technician will tell you what services are needed.
-You should also call a technician if you notice any new issues, like unusual smells, leaks, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+Normally, you should have your HVAC system inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are needed.
+You should also call a technician if you start to notice any issues, like unusual smells, strange noises, or leaks.
+If your home has ductwork, it should be serviced every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your doors and windows to help keep cool air in.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any window or door leaks to avoid letting cool air escape.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Usually, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't offer these options, you could consider taking out a loan on your own.
-Be sure to speak with a financial advisor and your HVAC company to find out what options are available to you and appropriate for your situation.
+Typically, HVAC financing is through a third-party lender.
+If your HVAC company doesn't offer these options, you might consider taking out your own loan.
+Be sure to talk to a financial advisor and your HVAC company to learn what options are available to you and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: